sanjayankur31/ankursinha.in/content/20160305-calliope-helping-you-keep-a-diary-in-latex-.rst

 Calliope
 --------

 I went looking for packages that may provide this functionality in LaTeX_ but they didn't quite provide the required functionality.
 I ran into a `this Github project <https://github.com/mikhailklassen/research-diary-project>`__ instead, which is a set of templates and scripts that does quite a good job.
 I've forked it and made some improvements.
 There's now a single script that takes arguments, for example.
 I've also added support for indexing - which works similar to tagging - it'll generate a nice clickable index at the end of the document.
-Of course, I've given it a fancy name, `Calliope and put it up on Github <https://github.com/sanjayankur31/calliope>`__.
+Of course, I've given it a fancy name, `Calliope, and put it up on Github <https://github.com/sanjayankur31/calliope>`__.

 Usage is quite straightforward: